 If you made it this far, congratulations!
 This is an epic post, but Madrid deserves it.
 We plan to update frequently with new finds, so stay tuned.
 There’s such a great vegan scene and community here and tons of resources if you know where to look.

 Ultimate vegan guide to Madrid not ultimate enough for you?
-Check out these for further vegany goodness in Madrid.
+Check out these posts on specifics of finding the best vegan food in Madrid.

 Madrid Vegano has tons of articles in Spanish and some in English.